Welcome to the VA Handbook!

 3. Join the VA Handbookers Facebook group

-My VA Handbookers Facebook group is a fun and friendly international community of over 22,000 like-minded people all sharing their freelance journey.
-Apply to join.
+My VA Handbookers Facebook group is a fun and friendly international community of over 23,000 like-minded people all sharing their freelance journey.

 Such a wealth of information and everyone is so supportive.
 I didn’t look for another group, this had all I needed.
 Caroline M